sophiabanda/tulo/README.md

 # 2Low Games

 I made this game for my son, currently 2.5-years-old and loves shapes and colors.
-It's been a great and fun exercise in Vanilla JS and CSS.
+It's been a great and fun exercise in Vanilla JS and CSS, and was my first experience with making my own SVG shapes.
 It will be continuous practice in delivering a seamless experience whether on desktop or mobile, and is a work-in-progress.
 Always happy to receive feedback or ideas on how to improve!

 _*Visit the deployed site here [2Low Games](https://sophiabanda.github.io/tulo/)*_